lyndon025/playtested/src/content/article/2023-08-23-retro-dead-redemption--first-impressions---kill-the-crows.md

 ---
-title: "Retro Dead Redemption?? | First Impressions - Kill the Crows"
+author: lyndonguitar
+category: Review
-description: "Kill the Crows thrusts players into a world fraught with danger and overwhelming vengeance.
-The story follows a gunslinger consumed by the fire of retribution, wandering through the ruins of a forsaken wild west town and attacked by an onslaught of enemies, both regular goons and those with supernatural abilities."
+description: Kill the Crows thrusts players into a world fraught with danger and overwhelming vengeance.
+The story follows a gunslinger consumed by the fire of retribution, wandering through the ruins of a forsaken wild west town and attacked by an onslaught of enemies, both regular goons and those with supernatural abilities.
+featured: false
 pubDate: 2023-08-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "kill-the-crows"]
+tags:
-featured: false
+- taptap
+- kill-the-crows
-thumb: ""
+thumb: ''
+title: Retro Dead Redemption?? | First Impressions - Kill the Crows
 ---

 Kill the Crows thrusts players into a world fraught with danger and overwhelming vengeance.
 The story follows a gunslinger consumed by the fire of retribution, wandering through the ruins of a forsaken wild west town and attacked by an onslaught of enemies, both regular goons and those with supernatural abilities.